LEETGroupPages/AlternativeData/facebook.md

 - April 27 2022: The increase in users (daily active users) was 2% while the market feared it would be flat
 - February 2 2022: The increase in users (daily active users) flat while the market believed it would be 1-2%

-A model able of predicting users and monetization within ~1% on a quarterly basis would likely be smarter than the intelligence the current market appears to exhibit.
+A model able of predicting users and monetization within ~1% on a quarterly basis would likely be smarter than the current market.

 # Modeled real-time metrics
 {: #alternative }
+Facebook has a very rich digital footprint.
+In particular the public user engagement, and the metrics exposed through their advertising products.
+If you want to understand in detail how the below metrics are put together, please read through the [methodology](/#methodology) section.

+## User engagement data

+## Monetization data

+I have experimental versions of this and I hope to publish them soon.
+If you're interested in seeing what I have so far, please [contact](/contact) me.

 Show clean predictive data
 Real time
 Same layout